epfl-ada/ada-2021-project-hivemind/README.md

 Dec 15: Preparation of the data storyline and the website

-Dec 17: Proofreading, minor adjustments and submission (Everyone)
+Dec 17: Proofreading, minor adjustments and submission (Everyone)-->

 <!-- PROPOSED TIMELINE -->
 <h2 id="organization"> :dart: Organization within the team</h2>

 Batuhan -
-Quote-disaster matching, NLP model training, preparation and deployment of the website
+NLP model training, preparation and deployment of the website

 Frano -
-Labeling of the quotes, outlining and enriching the data storyline
+NLP model training, labeling of the quotes, outlining and enriching the data storyline

 Hilda -
-Exploration of media influencing factors, valuation and visualization of the outcomes.
+Exploration of media influencing factors, valuation and visualization of the outcomes, labeling the quotes.

 Lovro -
-Labeling of the quotes, quote-disaster matching, NLP model training
+Labeling of the quotes, quote-disaster matching, valuation and visualization of the outcomes.

 <!-- QUESTIONS FOR TAs -->
 <!-- <h2 id="questions-for-tas"> :question: Questions for TAs (optional)</h2>